Sample Size Calculator for Survey Researchers

 Choose the margin of error (confidence interval)

 The margin of error represents how precise your results will be + or – a given population statistic.
 Technically, the margin of error represents the difference in proportion from the true proportion acceptable to the researcher for the population statistic.
 If you want the difference of the absolute value of the range, run a confidence interval test.

 Estimate the standard deviation

 Find the z-score for the confidence level

-You can find this value by using a t-table, which is available in most introductory statistics books.
+You can find this value by using any t-table, which will be available in most introductory statistics books.
 The bottom two rows include the most frequently used confidence levels, along with their z-scores.

 Use the alpha value or the confidence level to look up the corresponding value while assuming the degrees of freedom value in the table is large (this way your estimate will still be conservative).

-For example, you will find that for an alpha level of 0.05, the corresponding z-score in the table assuming a large degrees of freedom value is 1.96.
+For example, you will find for an alpha level of 0.05, the corresponding z-score in the table assuming a large degree of freedom value is 1.96.
 So, z value = 1.96.